-From exposing corporate greed and the crises in Europe’s care homes, and naming and shaming the EU states selling arms to Russia, to revealing the struggles faced by child migrants arriving in Europe, our stories call out the actors responsible and hold the powerful to account.
+From exposing corporate greed and the crises in Europe's care homes, to naming and shaming the EU countries selling arms to Russia, to revealing the struggles of child migrants arriving in Europe, our stories call out those responsible and hold the powerful to account.

 Investigate Europe